Martin McCallum

 Martin McCallum FRSA (6 April 1950 – 14 January 2024) was a British theatrical producer and President of the Society of London Theatre.
+Described by The Stage as "a key figure in the British musical theatre boom of the 1980s", he is known for his work with Cameron Mackintosh, on shows such as Cats, Les Misérables, and The Phantom of the Opera.
+A production manager under Laurence Olivier at the National Theatre in the early 1970s, McCallum retained a connection with subsidised theatre throughout his life, as an advisor to the Arts Council and longstanding Chairman of the Donmar Warehouse.
 He worked on over 500 shows, many as an independent producer, on Broadway and in the West End.

-McCallum began his theatrical career as a production manager under Laurence Olivier at the National Theatre and he retained a connection with subsidised theatre throughout his life, as an advisor to the Arts Council and longstanding Chairman of the Donmar Warehouse.
-Described by The Stage as "a key figure in the British musical theatre boom of the 1980s", he is also known for his work with Cameron Mackintosh on the original productions of Cats, Les Misérables, and The Phantom of the Opera.

 Early career

 McCallum was born Martin Higgins in Blackpool, Lancashire, the son of Jessie (née Lamb) and Raymond Higgins, a greengrocer.
 The family moved south, from Manchester to Surrey, where he would begin his theatrical career in 1967, as an assistant stage manager at the Castle Theatre, Farnham.
 After a number of years in repertory, McCallum was hired as a production manager under Laurence Olivier at The Old Vic, then home to the National Theatre of Great Britain.

 While at the National, McCallum managed numerous shows, including Michael Blakemore's 1971 production of Long Day's Journey into Night, starring Olivier and Constance Cummings, and the original production of Harold Pinter's No Man's Land, with John Gielgud and Ralph Richardson.
 In 1976, he was threatened at gun point for breaking strike in order to remove the set of No Man's Land to Canada and proceed touring.
 After Olivier's departure and the appointment of Peter Hall as director, McCallum remained at the National Theatre, assisting with its relocation to London's South Bank.